orbitmines/archive/projects/OrbitMines Minimap.md

 *Quests are Items ; You can give a quest to someone else.*
 *Items are Quests ; Your items might be quests to find for others.*

-*Now this is what functions and data is.*
+*Now this is what functions and data are.*

 ###### 2024